amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

     }
 ]
 ```
+### Example Python output:
 ```Python
 >>> print(response)
 [{ 'name': 'My AP', 'lat': 37.4180951010362, 'lng': -122.098531723022, 'address': '1600 Pennsylvania Ave', 'notes': 'My AP note', 'tags': [ 'recently-added' ], 'networkId': 'N_24329156', 'serial': 'Q234-ABCD-5678', 'model': 'MR34', 'mac': '00:11:22:33:44:55', 'lanIp': '1.2.3.4', 'firmware': 'wireless-25-14', 'productType': 'wireless'}]
 ```

-**Result**: You have the serial numbers of each device in your organization or your network.

-**Post-requisite:** Note the value of the `serial` field.
-You can use this value in requests requiring a serial number as a path or query parameter.
-If you have two devices in your organization or network, note the values of both devices.
+**Post-requisites**: Use the serial number field in future requests requiring a device serial as a query or path parameter.
+If you have multiple devices, record the serial numbers of each one accordingly.

+**Additional information**:
+- You can optionally filter by a network identifier if you want to narrow the results to a specific network.
+- This example does not use the network identifier parameter.

 # Retrieve uplink addresses for specific devices